colombestevens/dissertation/README.md

-## Vegetation cover change in response to climate warming in Antarctica
+## Climate driven vegetation cover change across East and West Antarctica
 ### a dissertation by Colombe Stevens and supervised by Dr Claudia Colesie
 #### University of Edinburgh, April 2022